Timm's BMW E31, E32 and E38 Noisy Tappet Cure

 How to fix the problem

-Firstly, get the correct viscosity oil, you will not cure the problem if the oil is too viscous.
+Firstly, get the correct viscosity oil to the correct level, you will not cure the problem if the oil is too viscous.

 The procedure is pretty simple and is designed to bleed the HVA elements: